The Biggest Lie I Ever Told My Son with ADHD

 I held the little pills in my hand, and I broke inside.
 I’d lost the fight and now battled a new war.
 With my son’s small, trusting face looking at me, I told the biggest lie of my life, “This is safe.
 You will be fine.
 I promise.”
 Everything in my being screamed at me: “Liar!
 Horrible mother!
 Failure!”

-The day I gave my son drugs for his ADHD was one of the hardest days of my life.
+The day I gave my son drugs for his attention deficit disorder (ADHD or ADD) was one of the hardest days of my life.
 I had fought against holding one of those pills in my palm for a long time.
 I had tried the “natural approach.”
 I limited food dyes, I bought the expensive “natural light” bulbs to use in our kitchen, and I even got a mini trampoline for him to bounce on.
 I had him run laps around our living room, in between doing homework questions.
 I read to him, I loved him, and I fought for him.

 My son didn’t want to take the pills.
 Having a severe nut allergy, he was overly cautious about trying new foods.
 If it was not something he’d had before, he didn’t want to try it.
 No matter if it were a food, restaurant, or even candy — if it was new, it was not going into his body.
 Getting him to swallow the ADHD pill was a battle of wills that I eventually won, after tears (on both sides), promises, threats, and finally a bribe.